mezzo-forte-design/geoxp/README.md

 ### **Patterns**
 A list of spots is called a pattern.
 Patterns define the overall behavior of its spots.
-Multiple patterns could be active at any time, providing multiple simultaneous experiences (eg: one route defines what speeches to play in certain positions, one route defines background audio effects to play alongside the speeches, using the same positions).
+Multiple patterns could be active at any time, providing multiple simultaneous experiences (eg: one pattern defines what speeches to play in certain positions, one pattern defines background audio effects to play alongside the speeches, using the same positions).
-Patterns are separate entities that don’t talk to each other, spots order and content overlap management are independent between routes.
+Patterns are separate entities that don’t talk to each other, spots order and content overlap management are independent between patterns.

 ### **Spots order**
 GeoXP provides limited content queue management.
 This can be achieved using the spot “after” property.